null-none/yolo-labeling-tool/README.md

 ## 1. Overview

-Python based GUI for marking bounded boxes of objects in images for training Yolo v3 and v2 [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).
+Python based GUI for marking bounded boxes of objects in images for training Yolo v8.
 You can generate your own **YOLO format** custom data with `yolo-labeling-tool`.

 You should put the files listed below together.